Most of us know that racism can be a challenging topic for people to talk about; even with your spouse.

 Your spouse may not want to talk about racism with you because:

-→ many people don’t want to sound disingenuous or insensitive, so they say nothing.
+→ they don’t want to sound disingenuous or insensitive, so they say nothing.

-→ racism may be a firsthand experience for your spouse (or someone they know) and it may be difficult for them to re-live or put into words.
+→ racism may be a firsthand experience for your spouse and it may be difficult for them to re-live or put into words.

-→ many people have not done enough research on the topic of racism or do not have much, if any, first hand experience so they feel their voice is irrelevant to the conversation.
+→ they may have not done enough research on the topic of racism or do not have much, if any, first hand experience so they feel their voice is irrelevant to the conversation.
 And if this is the case, it can be very overwhelming to know where to start.

-→ it is a topic that many people believe has the potential to change another persons’ view of them and they are afraid to say the wrong thing.
+→ racism is a topic that many people believe has the potential to change another persons view of them and they are afraid to say the wrong thing.

-→ they may truly not believe that racism exists and believe that talking about it will give the movement more fire than peace.
+→ some people may truly not believe that racism exists and believe that talking about it will give the movement more fire than peace.

 → they may be struggling with racism themselves and be afraid to express that.

-→ many people were raised in a home where racism was never a healthy discussion but instead a heated, angry and opinionated topic so they avoid talking about it all together.
+→ your spouse was raised in a home where racism was never a healthy discussion but instead a heated, angry and opinionated topic so they avoid talking about it all together.

 All of those reasons are possible explanations as to why some struggle with having this conversation.
 And no, I’m not saying that having a racist point of view is acceptable, but what I am saying is that if there is ever going to be any healthy traction or growth in this kind of conversation, it has to be had without judgment, criticism, shaming, slander, or hatred.

-The truth is that racism is a conversation that needs to be had between you and your spouse, not because it’s a current world conversation, but because whether you know it or not, each of you does have a viewpoint on this topic and that means it’s on the table for discussion in the marriage arena, like all other topics are and should be.
-Marriage is about sharing life together, growing through your differences and similarities and having this very important racism conversation is an opportunity for you to love each other, learn about each other, challenge each other, grow through each other, and discuss how you can be united together.
+The truth is that racism is a conversation that needs to be had between you and your spouse.
+Not because it’s a current world conversation, but because each of you have a viewpoint on this topic and that means it’s on the table for discussion in the marriage arena.
+Like all other topics are and should be.
+Marriage is about sharing life together, growing through your differences and similarities.
+Having this very important conversation is an opportunity for you to love, learn, challenge each other, grow, and discuss how you can be united together.
 The point is to connect, grow, and understand… always.

 A few years ago, we had a very eye-opening conversation about this topic that came from one of our closest friends experiencing racism in his life.
 Casey and I were both raised in neighborhoods with all different races and our parents taught us to respect all people no matter the color of their skin.
 So when our friend started to share his stories and feelings of how he’s handled racism, it made us think about things that we had never even considered and we ended up having a much needed conversation.
 It brought us together and shed light on new areas that both of us needed to discuss.